'Our Children Cannot Keep Dying': Philadelphia Officials Hold Emergency Meeting In Wake Of Continued Youth Gun Violence

 “We know violence and death way too well.
 In the past five years, we’ve lost a student every year,” Dave Hardy with Boys’ Latin of Philadelphia said.

 Multiple shootings on Thursday and Friday left six people dead, three of whom were teenagers.
-There was another homicide in the city’s Mantua section on Saturday night.READ MORE: Police: Man Shot, Killed In Mantua; Wissinoming Double Shooting Sends Two Men To Hospital
+There was another homicide in the city’s Mantua section on Saturday night.READ MORE: 'You Can't Replicate The Philly Fan': Sixers To Play In Front Of Fans At Wells Fargo Center For First Time In 368 Days

 “On the city’s part, I think we have to have outreach workers here to talk to young people and try to calm down conflict,” Councilmember Jamie Gauthier said.